Boulder-Investment-Technologies/lppls/README.md

 # lppls
-Library for fitting the LPPLS model to data.
+`lppls` is a Python module for fitting the LPPLS model to data.